Somatic Savvy

 What to Expect in Each Session:

-Guided Grounding and Attuning to self, each other and the space
+• Guided grounding and attuning to self, each other and the relational space

-Experiential Learning: At least 50% of each session is devoted to practicing skills, techniques and explorations of polyvagal informed breathwork and somatics
+• Experiential Learning: At least 70% of each session is devoted to practicing skills, techniques and embodied explorations

 Not sure if Somatics is for you?